Layout of Hydroelectric Power Plants

 (3) Penstock and Tunnel

-Penstocks are pipes which carry water from the reservoir to
+Penstocks are pipes which carry water from the

 the turbines inside power station.
-They are usually made of steel and
+They are usually made

-are equipped with gate systems.Water under high pressure flows through
+are equipped with gate systems.Water under high pressure flows

 the penstock.
 A tunnel serves the same purpose as a penstock.
-It is
+It

-used when an obstruction is present between the dam and power station
+used when an obstruction is present between the dam and power

 such as a mountain.